scala/docs.scala-lang/_tour/basics.md

 ```
 The return type of the method `greet` is `Unit`, which says there's nothing meaningful to return.
 It's used similarly to `void` in Java and C. (A difference is that because every Scala expression must have some value, there is actually a singleton value of type Unit, written ().
 It carries no information.)

-You can make an instance of a class with the `new` keyword.
+You can make an instance of a class with the `new` keyword:

 ```tut
 val greeter = new Greeter("Hello, ", "!")